mggg/mggg.github.io/_about/jobs.md

 ## Pre-Doctoral Positions

 These are staff positions for recent college graduates who want more hands-on research experience before applying to PhD programs.
 Though more common in economics, they make a great deal of practical sense in other technical fields.
 The pay range is similar to doctoral stipends, and the 1-2 year timespan allows you to be a principal contributor on software projects and a co-author on research papers.
+You can apply [here](https://uchicago.wd5.myworkdayjobs.com/en-US/External/details/Predoctoral-Scholar_JR32397?q=predoc).

 ## Summer Internship 2026